DevExpress/testcafe-angular-selectors/README.md

 ## Angular1 Selector extensions

 ### byBinding
 Find elements by text binding.
-Does a partial match, so any elements can be returned.
+Does a partial match, so any elements bound to variables containing the input string will be returned.
 ```js
 Angular1Selector.byBinding(expression, parentSelector)
 ```